Baty homers first time up in majors, Mets beat Braves 9-7

 “For sure, that will be framed up and go on a shelf somewhere,” Baty said.
 “Hopefully there will be more."

-Atlanta knocked out nemesis Matt Scherzer (9-2) in the seventh without getting a ball out of the infield, loading the bases on two walks sandwiched around a dribbler near the mound.
+Atlanta knocked out nemesis Max Scherzer (9-2) in the seventh without getting a ball out of the infield, loading the bases on two walks sandwiched around a dribbler near the mound.

 Adam Ottavino appeared to snuff out the threat when Grissom grounded into an inning-ending double play.
 But the call was overturned after a video review, giving Atlanta a run that cut the deficit to 6-2.